What to Do With an Inheritance: A Guide to Honoring the Past and Planning Your Future

 Personal assets that carry both financial and emotional value

 Each of these comes with its own rules, timelines, and tax treatment.
 And the rules are not always obvious.
+Many of these complexities are shaped by how the estate was originally structured.
+If you're curious how these decisions are made ahead of time, this overview of multi-generational estate planning explains how wealth is intentionally transferred across generations.

 Inherited IRAs, for example, have distribution requirements that most people don't know about until they're already behind on them.
 Under current IRS rules, most non-spouse beneficiaries are required to fully distribute an inherited retirement account within 10 years.
 Miss that window and there are penalties.